 How To Refrigerate Pesto: To refrigerate pesto, make sure you store it in an airtight container and refrigerate it for up to 3 days.
 Also, to prevent your green basil pistachio pesto from browning and make it last for longer, press the pesto down with a spoon to let all the air out and pour a layer of olive oil on top to cover the surface.
 Alternatively, simply place a piece of cling on top of the surface of the pesto sauce.

-How To Freeze Pesto: basil pistachio pesto freezes perfectly!
-You can freeze it either way, but I like to use ice cube trays to then use the portions as needed instead of thawing a whole batch.
+How To Freeze Pesto: Basil pistachio pesto freezes perfectly!
+You can freeze it either way, but I like to use ice cube trays to use the portions as needed instead of thawing a whole batch.

 🥢 How to serve